 As an RPS staff member, you have opportunity to make a difference in your students' lives and in the greening of IU's campus.
-Take the pledge below and make a commitment to incorporate sustainable programming into your activities as an RA.
+Take the pledge below and make a commitment to incorporate sustainable programming into your Res Life activities.

 Bulletin Board Kits

 Assembling your floor bulletin board couldn't be easier with these ready-made bulletin board kits!
-Each kit revolves around a sustainability-related theme meant to educate, involve, and inspire the students on your floor to participate in the greening of IU.
-Simply click the title of the bulletin board of your choosing to download the PDF file.
-Then, print the individual kit pieces on regular 8.5"x11" pieces of paper and follow the accompanying assembly guide to have your sustainability board on display in no time!
+Each kit revolves around a sustainability theme meant to educate, involve, and inspire the students on your floor to participate in the greening of IU.
+Simply click the title of the bulletin board of your choosing to download and print the PDF files by clicking the links below.

-- Green Room Certification Program (GRCP): The GRCP supports and celebrates every campus-dwelling student who strives to live more sustainably by adopting sustainable habits and choosing to use eco-friendly products.
-Students who certify their rooms receive a free reusable water bottle, and the winners of the Greenest Floor Challenge in each residence receive a floor-wide pizza party!
+- Green Room Certification Program (GRCP): The GRCP supports and celebrates every on-campus student who strives to live more sustainably by adopting sustainable habits and choosing to use eco-friendly products.
+Students who certify their rooms receive a free reusable water bottle, and the winners of the Greenest Floor Challenge in each residential neighborhood receive a floor-wide prize!